 Jasmine is an ingredient in many fine perfumes and is considered a base note in the perfume industry.
 It is a long lasting fragrance.
 The blooming flowers exude a strong perfume at dawn.
 Each flower must be picked by hand for use in the enfleurage process.
+Jasmine blends well with rose and citrus essential oils like orange and neroli.
 Most jasmine essential oil is synthetic.
-Both blend well with rose and citrus essential oils like orange and neroli.

 The jasmine plant is a creeper, belonging to the oleaceae family.
 Jasmine has small, dark, shiny leaves with yellow or white flowers.
 It requires lots of sunshine and warm weather.

 * Please consult with a healthcare professional before using any herbal remedies or essential oils.